 - Apply cold and pressure: Cold helps numb the area, while pressure soothes inflamed gums.

 - Try teething toys: Safe and non-toxic objects that baby can chew apply counter pressure to aching gums.

-- try teething necklaces: Baltic amber teething necklaces release an oil that contains succinic acid, a natural anti-inflammatory.
+- try amber necklaces: Baltic amber necklaces release an oil that contains succinic acid, a natural anti-inflammatory.
 Of course, there are also silicone teething necklaces that baby can chew on.

 - Herbal remedies: To help ease teething pain, make an herbal tea, soak a washcloth, freeze it, then let baby chew on it.

 Want to learn more?
 Check out my full post on effective teething remedies.